MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 * Calculate the difference in commute times between locations.
 For example: We are looking to move to a new office, what is the impact on commute times for our staff?
 * Clustering data based on travel time and distances.
 For example: Find all homes that are within 1 mile of a corner store.

 When you make a request by using one of the following [URL templates](#url-templates), the response returns a Distance Matrix resource that contains either an array of Distance Matrix cells or information on the asynchronous request that was made to calculate a distance matrix.
 Each distance matrix cell contains the location and index of the origin and destination it is related to, the travel time, and distance.
-If a distance matrix histogram is requested, a departure time for when in the histogram the cell it is related to will be included.
 For more information about the Distance Matrix resource, see [Distance Matrix Data](distance-matrix-data.md).
 You can also view the example URL and response values in the [Examples](calculate-a-distance-matrix.md#examples) section.

 For Calculate a Distance Matrix geographic availability, see the travelMode parameter below.